openhab/openhab-ios/README.md

 Clicking the "+" button will prompt to enter the current path the of Main UI view.

 #### Clear Cache
-Clears the Main UI web cache
+Clears the Main UI web cache.

 ### Sitemap Settings